Skip to content

 At that time Retsin sovereign of Aram recovered Ěylath for Aram, and drove the men of Yehuḏah from Ěylath.
 And the Eḏomites went to Ěylath, and have dwelt there to this day.

-Firstly, why is this the first time the word ‘Jew(s)’ is used?
-There is neither a lead-up nor an explanation; it just randomly appears, and no reason is given.
+First, why is this the first time the word ‘Jew(s)’ is used?
+There is neither a lead-up nor an explanation; it just randomly appears, and no reason is given, especially since the word ‘Hebrew’ is used (such as when describing Abraham).

 It gets more confusing.